Laura Mufson, Ph.D.

 New York State Psychiatric Institute

-Laura Mufson, Ph.D. is an Associate Professor of Medical Psychology in the Department of Psychiatry at Columbia University Medical Center, the College of Physicians and Surgeons at Columbia University, a Research Scientist at New York State Psychiatric Institute, and Director of the Department of Clinical Psychology at New York State Psychiatric Institute.
+Laura Mufson, Ph.D. is a Professor of Medical Psychology in the Department of Psychiatry at Columbia University Medical Center, the College of Physicians and Surgeons at Columbia University, a Research Scientist at New York State Psychiatric Institute, and Director of the Department of Clinical Psychology at New York State Psychiatric Institute.

 She is Co-Director of the Office of Clinical Psychology at CUMC.
 In addition, she is Director of Clinical Child Psychology in Child Psychiatry and directs the training program in empirically supported treatments for children and adolescents in the Dept of Child Psychiatry.
 She is an expert on Interpersonal Psychotherapy for Adolescent Depression (IPT-A) and is the author of many publications on adolescent depression, temperament, psychopathology, and risk factors for psychopathology.